apiel/zicBox/zicGridV2/note.md

 When CLIP is released we go back to previous state

 PAD clip behavior should change as well
-When sequencer is off, pressing a pad clip, just select it, so we can use the other pad to do whatever action..
+When sequencer is off, pressing a pad clip, loads the current clip.
-When sequencer is playing and chain is playing, pressing a pad clip, just select it, so we can use the other pad to do whatever action..
+When sequencer is playing and chain is playing, pressing a pad clip, adds the clip to the chain.
-When sequencer is playing and chain is not playing, pressing a pad clip, will start to play the clip at the next loop.
-Pressing it again will play the clip right away.
+When sequencer is playing and chain is not playing, pressing a pad clip, will load clip next (start to play the clip at the next loop).
+Pressing it again when already set to load next will load right away.